 - An awarded relevant veterinary degree or equivalent degree registrable in the State of Victoria or a post-graduate research degree awarded in a relevant discipline, or close to completion with relevant experience in a similar position

 - Prior experience in innovative and effective teaching at undergraduate/DVM level within a related discipline and/or at other Universities

 - Demonstrated experience in providing academic mentoring and consultation to students

-- Excellent organisational and administrative abilities and strong interpersonal skills, including the ability to work with people from diverse backgrounds.
+- Excellent organisational and administrative abilities and strong interpersonal skills, including the ability to work with people from diverse backgrounds

-- Well-developed written and oral communication skills in English, appropriate for scientific and lay audiences including the preparation of original oral and written presentations and publications.
+- Well-developed written and oral communication skills in English, appropriate for scientific and lay audiences including the preparation of original oral and written presentations and publications

 To ensure the University continues to provide a safe environment for everyone, this position requires the incumbent to hold a current and valid Working with Children Check.

 Please note: To be considered for this role you must have current valid work rights for Australia.

 The University of Melbourne is consistently ranked amongst the leading universities in the world.
 We are proud of our people, our commitment to research and teaching excellence, and our global engagement.